Red Rock Casino, Resort & Spa: Restaurants

 The Red Rock opened with a total of nine restaurants, including T-Bones Chophouse and the Feast Buffet.
 The resort also included a seven-tenant food court.
 A Japanese sushi restaurant, Hachi, opened at the resort in 2007.
 The Yard House opened at the resort in 2010, and its primary entrance was accessible from the resort's parking lot, while a second entrance was located inside the casino.
 Lucille's Smokehouse opened at the resort in 2013, and it also provided easy customer access similar to the Yard House restaurant.

 In February 2014, the resort's Hachi restaurant was closed as part of a routine refreshing of dining options.
 The resort's LBS: A Burger Joint restaurant also closed that month, after five years of operations.
 The resort's 2014 expansion was the reason for the closings.
 Planned as part of the new restaurant row was the Hearthstone Kitchen & Cellar, to be operated by The Light Group in the 5400 sqft space formerly occupied by Hachi.
 Also planned was the renovation of T-Bones Chophouse.
 Salute, a 4000 sqft Italian restaurant, opened in the restaurant row in September 2015.
 It closed in December 2017, when it was announced that Scott Conant would open a new restaurant, Masso Osteria, in its place with a scheduled opening in February 2018.

+The Feast Buffet closed in 2020, due to the COVID-19 pandemic.
 Lotus of Siam, a local Thai restaurant, opened a new location at the resort in 2022.
 The 8000 sqft restaurant cost more than $5 million to build.
 In 2023, Lotus of Siam also opened an oyster bar and Greek restaurant at the resort.